dhis2/dhis2.github.io/_guides/04-git-workflow.md

+---
+title: Git workflow
+category: guide
+layout: page
+---

-# Git workflow for core devs
+## Git workflow for core devs

 The cheat sheet that you can find on this repo's README already provides enough information so you can get started.